guerilla-di/tracksperanto/test/export/README_EXPORT_TESTS.txt

 The current test set consists of the two parabolic curves that cross.
 The second parabolic curve goes left, the first one - right, and they start at opposite corners of the reference 1920x1080 export.
-At the first point the track has the residual of 0, at the end of the curve - the biggest residual (PFTrack marks it red exactly at the last keyframe)
+At the first point the track has the residual of 0, at the end of the curve - the biggest residual (PFTrack marks it red exactly at the last keyframe).

+In the middle of the curves a couple of keyframes is skipped to verify that proper gaps are written into the export.